maxchang3/hexo-markmap/README_EN.md

 Inspired by [hexo-simple-mindmap](https://github.com/HunterXuan/hexo-simple-mindmap)

 > 1.0 new version is published.
-I rebuild most of the code(though it's also not so much before-), also I remove arkdown-it&markdown-it-markmap highly recommend to update it.
+I rebuild most of the code(though it's also not so much before-), also I remove arkdown-it&markdown-it-markmap. highly recommend to update it.

 [![NPM](https://nodei.co/npm/hexo-markmap.png)](https://nodei.co/npm/hexo-markmap/)